 From corporate stores to local partnerships

-Vice-president and general manager at 7-Eleven Canada Marc Goodman explained that the shift toward franchising is part of a broader evolution of the company’s business model.
+Vice-president and general manager of 7-Eleven Canada Marc Goodman explained that the potential move toward franchising is part of a broader evolution of the company’s business model.
 According to him, 7-Eleven is increasingly competing not with just traditional convenience stores, but also with grocery retailers and quick-service restaurants.
 “We are evolving our model to be more like a quick‑serve restaurant that happens to sell convenience store items,” Goodman said, framing the shift as a way to blend foodservice with convenience retail.
 This approach is already being tested in Canada with items like the popular Japanese-style egg salad sandwich, which shows how stores can offer fresh food alongside everyday convenience items.

 More from L’Express Franchise